MP Estate Planning UK

 When to Consult a Solicitor

-It’s advisable to consult a solicitor early in the probate process, especially when dealing with foreign assets.
-Early advice can help identify potential issues, such as the need for resealing or local probate, and ensure that tax implications are managed effectively.
+It’s advisable to consult a solicitor before submitting the probate application, especially when dealing with foreign assets.
+Early advice can help identify potential complications — such as the need for resealing, local probate applications, forced heirship issues, or double taxation — and ensure that the IHT return is completed correctly from the outset.

-Some key scenarios where legal expertise is crucial include:
+Some key scenarios where specialist legal expertise is crucial include:

-• When the deceased held assets in multiple countries
+• When the deceased held assets in multiple countries, each with different succession laws

-• If the estate involves complex tax situations
+• Where the estate involves complex tax situations, including potential double taxation

 Finding a Specialist in International Probate

 Finding the right legal expert is vital.
-Look for solicitors who specialize in international probate and have experience with cases involving cross-border assets.
-They can provide valuable insights into the legal requirements for probating overseas assets in the UK and abroad.
+Look for solicitors who specialise in international probate and have demonstrable experience with cases involving cross-border assets in the specific countries relevant to your situation.
+A solicitor experienced in French succession law, for example, may not have the same expertise with US estate administration.

 To find a suitable specialist, consider the following steps:

-1. Seek recommendations from financial advisors or other professionals who have dealt with international estates
+1. Seek recommendations from financial advisers, accountants, or estate planning professionals who have dealt with international estates

-2. Check professional associations, such as the Law Society, for solicitors with expertise in international probate
+2. Check the Law Society’s Find a Solicitor directory, filtering for solicitors with expertise in international probate and cross-border estates

-3. Verify the solicitor’s experience with cases similar to yours
+3. Verify the solicitor’s experience with cases in the specific jurisdictions relevant to your estate

 probate process for international accounts UK